jbayham/jbayham.github.io/maps/distancing/index.md

 The map classifies counties into three epidemiological conditions base on behavior shifts measured by SafeGraph home and non_home dwell time patterns.
 Baseline behavior is mean behavior between January 15 and February 15.

-1. “Still Rising” – those counties where behavior may have slowed infection rates, but active cases are still rising.
+1.	*Still Rising* – those counties where behavior may have slowed infection rates, but active cases are still rising.

-2. “Risk of Resurgence” – those counties where changes in behavior relative to the baseline period have reduced active cases, but where reverting back to the baseline behavior may lead to a risk of resurgence.
+2.	*Risk of Resurgence* – those counties where changes in behavior relative to the baseline period have reduced active cases, but where reverting back to the baseline behavior may lead to a risk of resurgence.

-3. “Past Peak” – those counties where active cases are declining.
+3.	*Past Peak* – those counties where active cases are declining.
 This may be due to changes in behavior or because the epidemic has progressed enough that there are too few susceptibles left in the population.

 ### Hover over for trajectories

 This section describes the figures in the popup windows that appear when you hover over a county.
 There are three curves displayed in each figure:

-1. "Blue" - simulation based on pre-epidemic behavior (Jan 15 - Feb 15)
+1.  <span style="color:blue">Blue - simulation based on pre-epidemic behavior (Jan 15 - Feb 15) </style>

-2. "Green" - simulation based on daily mobile device data (median home time or median away from home time) and continuing
+2.  <span style="color:green">Green - simulation based on daily mobile device data (median home time or median away from home time) and continuing  </style>

-3. "Yellow" - simulation based on daily mobile device data (green curve) but then reverting to baseline behavior
+3.  <span style="color:gold">Yellow - simulation based on daily mobile device data (green curve) but then reverting to baseline behavior  </style>

 4. The vertical dashed line represents the last day of mobile device data.